This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

 For each job type, I’ll give you the “fixed benefits” (what you’re automatically given and cannot turn down), the “additional benefits” (you have the option to accept or decline), and a brief summary.
 These numbers will be shown as percentages… to protect the innocent.
 Meaning, the money earned before deductions (gross income) = 100%.
 Let’s get to it:

 Working for the man has its perks.

 Government jobs are renowned for their good benefits.
-In our example, when you remove your portion that needs paid (26%) and add the employer’s portion (58%), the net benefit is an additional 32% ON TOP OF your take home pay.
+In our example, when you remove your portion that needs to be paid (26%) and add the employer’s portion (58%), the net benefit is an additional 32% ON TOP OF your take-home pay.
 Our $50,000 example above then turns into a solid $66k!… Before taxes of course.